-Turkish president Recep Tayyip Erdoğan has continued to agitate against the Dutch government after it prevented two of his ministers from speaking at rallies in the European country.
+Turkish president Recep Tayyip Erdoğan has continued to agitate against the Dutch government after it prevented two of his ministers from speaking at rallies in the country.

-In a television interview, he called on Dutch voters of Turkish descent not to support either the ruling liberal party of Mark Rutte or the nationalist Freedom Party of Geert Wilders in parliamentary elections on Wednesday.
+In a television interview, he called on Dutch voters of Turkish descent not to support either the ruling liberal party of Mark Rutte nor the nationalist Freedom Party of Geert Wilders in parliamentary elections on Wednesday.
 Both, he said, “see Turkey as the enemy.”